 Use a Sales-Centric CRM System

-CRM systems oriented around sales responsibilities can help an IT sales team improve productivity.
+CRM systems oriented around sales responsibilities can help a sales team for a data center provider improve productivity.
 The ideal system should include such features as automatic reminders, lead prioritization, and streamlined input interfaces.

-The best programs allow managers to monitor the sales team’s productivity and closing ratio, so that their time may be better directed.
-Trackable activities include speed of lead contacting and total sales vs. unsuccessful attempts.
+The best programs allow managers to monitor the sales team’s productivity and closing ratio to direct their time better.
+Trackable activities include the speed of lead contacting and total sales vs. unsuccessful attempts.

 The Power of Social Media